mmizrahi93/backend-final-project/README.md

 <h2>Future Improvements</h2>

 Add user authentication to the backend.
-Add a third party API
+Add a third party API.
-Add a comment section
+Add a comment section.